March 2, 2026 City Council Minutes

 The motion carried (No: Roskoski; Yes: Gustafson, Stanaway, Buria and Anderson).

-It was moved by Roskoski to amend the original motion to remove the bills from Parts City/Champion Auto in the amount of $300.00 and Napa Christenson bills in the amount of $731.00 from the consent agenda for separate consideration.
+It was moved by Roskoski to amend the original motion to remove the bills from Lanyk Electric in the amount of $598.00 and O’Reilly Auto Parts Virginia in the amount of $502.00 and Napa Auto Parts from $142.00 from the consent agenda for separate consideration.
 The motion failed.

 Public Forum: